[Skip to Content]

 Soil - understanding it and improving it

-Soil is a mixture of a lot of things, but it boils down to three categories: the physical (sand, clay and silt mixtures), the chemical (what minerals are available like nitrogen, phosphorus and potassium), and the living organic part (the living organisms in the soil).
+Soil is a mixture of a lot of things, but it boils down to three categories: the physical (sand, clay and silt), the chemical (what minerals are available like nitrogen, phosphorus and potassium), and the living organic part (the living organisms in the soil).
 The life in the soil is critical and most often overlooked.

 Soil life needs moisture, oxygen, organic matter, and minerals among others.